eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 When mapping [requirements onto dependencies](overview.md#dependencies), missing (unresolved) requirements are marked with an `unsatisfied-requirement` property.
-This is generally an undesirable result because it may reflect important missing dependency information.
+This is generally undesirable because it may reflect important missing dependency information.
-That being said, a requirement can specify a filter and is generally only applicable if and only if the filter matches.
+However, a requirement can specify a filter and is applicable only if the filter matches.
-As such, there are common cases where requirements are expected to be missing.
 The generator allows specifying options for handling missing requirements gracefully.

 ### `-requirement-inclusions` `<context-spec>`+